wesley-eddy/ntnrg/charter.md

 among nodes with highly dynamic connectivity imposed by virtue of their non-terrestrial deployment environment.
-This includes High Altitude Platforms (HAPS), typically in the stratosphere, satellites in Low, Mid, and Geosynchronous orbits (LEO, MEO, GEO), and platforms in other cislunar trajectories.
+This includes High Altitude Platforms (HAPS), typically in the stratosphere, satellites in Low, Mid, and Geosynchronous orbits (VLEO, LEO, MEO, GEO), as well as platforms outside Earth orbit, including (but not limited to) lunar and other planetary surfaces and orbits, Lagrange points, etc.

 Previous research work (DTNRG) focused on the delay and disruption tolerance required to communicate effectively in extreme connectivity-challenged scenarios (vis.
 RFC 4838).
-Since that time, network nodes on aerospace platforms in the cislunar regime have seen a rapid rise in deployment and scale.
+Since that time, network nodes on aerospace platforms in the LEO regime have seen a rapid rise in deployment and scale.
 This regime poses less extreme time constraints on connectivity, but the rapidity of change and variability of topologies that might be built among nodes moving through this environment present new challenges.